ProjectEvergreen/wcc/README.md

 ## Motivation

 **WCC** is not a static site generator, framework or bundler.
-It is focused on producing raw HTML from Web Components with the intent of being easily integrated into a site generator or framework, like [**Greenwood**](https://github.com/ProjectEvergreen/greenwood/), the original motivation for creating [this project](https://github.com/ProjectEvergreen/greenwood/issues/935).
+It is focused on producing raw HTML from Web Components with the intent of being easily integrated into a site generator or framework, like [**Greenwood**](https://github.com/ProjectEvergreen/greenwood/) or [Eleventy**](https://github.com/ProjectEvergreen/eleventy-plugin-wcc/), the original motivation for creating [this project](https://github.com/ProjectEvergreen/greenwood/issues/935).

 In addition, **WCC** hopes to provide a surface area to explore patterns around [streaming](https://github.com/ProjectEvergreen/wcc/issues/5) and serverless rendering, as well as acting as a test bed for the [Web Components Community Groups](https://github.com/webcomponents-cg) discussions around community protocols, like [hydration](https://github.com/ProjectEvergreen/wcc/issues/3).